RetroDECK/ES-DE/THEMES-DEV.md

     - This displays the metadata values that are available for the game.
 If an invalid metadata field is defined, the text "unknown" will be printed.
     - Possible values:
     - `md_releasedate` - The release date of the game.
     - `md_lastplayed` - The time the game was last played.
-This will be displayed as a value relative to the current date and time.
+This will be displayed as a value relative to the current date and time by default, but can be overridden using the `displayRelative` property.
 * `fontPath` - type: PATH
     - Path to a TrueType font (.ttf).
 * `fontSize` - type: FLOAT